Skunk Cabbage: Although edible when cooked, the leaves must be thoroughly dried before cooking. Do not eat raw.

 Clover: Both red and white clover can be eaten.
 Reds should be soaked and boiled 5 to 10 minutes; whites should be eaten before the flowers appear.

 Great, Common Burdock: The young leaves and inner roots and pith (remove the green rind) can be eaten as a salad, though the roots should be boiled first.

-Staghorn Sumac: The red berry clusters can be soaked in cold water and, once strained, made into a cold tea.
+Staghorn Sumac (pictured above): The red berry clusters can be soaked in cold water and, once strained, made into a cold tea.

 Pine Trees: All variety of pine needles can be steeped to make a hot tea rich in vitamins.
 Young, male cones can be cooked in an emergency, and inner bark (as well as the inner bark of spruces and firs) used as flour.

-Wild Fruits: Fruits---such as cherries, currants, blueberries and raspberries---can be eaten fresh.
+Wild Fruits: Fruits---such as cherries, currants (pictured above), blueberries and raspberries---can be eaten fresh.
 In addition to its edible fruit, the leaves of the creeping snowberry make a nice tea.

-Wild Nuts: Beech, hazelnuts and chestnuts need only to be roasted to get at the kernels inside the outer husks.
+Wild Nuts: Beech (pictured above), hazelnuts and chestnuts need only to be roasted to get at the kernels inside the outer husks.
 Hickory nuts are also edible once shelled.

 Great Bur-reed: The tubers of this plant are often difficult to gather but can be used like a potato.

 Fiddleheads: So-called because of their shape; off bracken and ostrich ferns, they may be eaten as-is or boiled (recommended for the bracken).
 Do NOT confuse them with hemlock, which is poisonous.

 Wild Rice: An aquatic plant that requires a boat to harvest; once dried and winnowed it can be easily cooked.